q-m/q-m.github.io/_project/2017-troublesome_barcodes.md

 Not only would this help users of our app, but it may also improve barcode reading in general, e.g. by submitting a patch to an open source project.

+Note that Google ML Kit has an (offline) [barcode scanner](https://firebase.google.com/docs/ml-kit/read-barcodes) that may suffice already.
+Or at the very least, it would be something to start from.

 # Issues